UncSoftware/unc-online-test/README.md

 - [ ] Create a splash screen for your project (a splash screen is shown when the app is opening)

+## :-1: What you should not do

+- [ ] Don't use UI kits such as Material UI, React Bootstrap
+- [ ] Don't use React templates

+## :star: Differentials

+- [ ] Setup Eslint and Prettier in your project
+- [ ] A beautiful design and great usability
+- [ ] Automated tests
+- [ ] TypeScript

 ## :globe_with_meridians: How to consume the API

 - This API is running at: http://unicodesoftware-interno.ddns.net:3333